Saudi Arabia outlines plans under Mideast Green Initiative | Headlines

 Saudi Arabia's crown prince launched a Middle East Green Initiative on Monday which he said aimed to secure 39 billion riyals ($10.4 billion) for an investment fund and clean energy project as part of efforts to reduce regional carbon emissions.
 Crown Prince Mohammed bin Salman said the kingdom, which is the world's top oil exporter, would contribute 15% of the funds and would work with other states and development funds on the funding and execution of the initiatives.

 "As part of the kingdom's leading role in developing energy markets, it will work to establish an investment fund for carbon circular economy solutions in the region and an initiative to offer clean energy solutions to help feed more than 750 million people worldwide," he said.
-When plans for the Middle East Green Initiative were first announced in March, the prince had said it aimed to reduce carbon emissions in the region by 60% and reverse desertification in one of world's most water stressed regions by planting billions of trees.
+When plans for the Middle East Green Initiative were first announced in March, the prince said it aimed to reduce carbon emissions in the region's hydrocarbon industry by 60% and reverse desertification in one of world's most water-stressed regions by planting billions of trees.

 No investment figure was provided for the Middle East Green Initiative.
 Saudi Arabia has said its own Saudi Green Initiative programme would involve investments of over 700 billion riyals ($190 billion) by 2030.
 The event - attended by U.S. President Joe Biden's climate envoy John Kerry and several heads of state and governments - comes ahead of COP26, the U.N. conference in Glasgow which hopes to agree deeper global emissions cuts to tackle global warming.